staabm/staabm.github.io/_posts/2023-12-25-oss-contribs-published.md

 ogImage:
     title: "Open source contributions statistics generator"
-    subtitle: "Analyse your personal contributions to open source projects"
+    subtitle: "Analyse the impact of your personal contributions to open source projects"
     imageUrl: "https://staabm.github.io/staabm.svg"
     fileName: "oss-contribs-published"
 ---

+### Published: Open source contributions statistics generator

 In a recent blog post, we had a [look back at 2023](https://staabm.github.io/2023/12/07/contribution-summary-2023.html) and my personal highlights of these open source contributions.